BDC Hamburger Icon

 8. Prioritize a positive workplace culture.

 Creating a positive work culture is a continuous process that requires regular attention, thoughtful planning and corrective actions.
 It might be the most crucial task company leaders can undertake.
 When employees experience true happiness and health at work, success tends to follow.
-Ensure that your company’s compensation, hiring, management and policies align with your positive workplace culture goals.

 Benefits of a strong company culture

-• Attracting top talent: When you have an excellent company culture, word gets around, and you’ll be able to hire for a cultural fit.
+• Attracting top talent: When you have an excellent company culture, word gets around and you’ll be able to hire for a cultural fit.
 Top job candidates will be more likely to apply to open positions at your company and may even be willing to work for a lower salary.
 If you want to attract and retain millennials or Gen Zers, the cultural effect is even more pronounced because these younger generations prioritize work-life balance and flexibility.

 • Improving customer interaction: Happy customer-facing employees, including sales and customer service representatives, provide better and more pleasant service.
 Disengaged employees are unlikely to go above and beyond for customers.